 Aliases - Yard Darts, Jarts Missile Game, Javelin Darts, Slider Jarts, Rocket Lawn Dart.

 It turns out, people were getting hit with Jarts all the time AND consumers complained.
-Whoever they called or wrote weren't answering.
-At one point there had been a ban due to accidents.
+Whoever they called or wrote?
+Didn't answer.
+At one point there was a ban, due to accidents.
 Someone acknowledged the complaints.
 The companies that produced them offered the courts a compromise: They would come with a warning label and not be marketed to children.
-Courts said, have a nice summer.
-They went back on the market.
+Courts said, "Ok, have a nice summer."
+Jarts were back on the market.

 Then, a Dad from Riverside, CA, David Snow, lost his young daughter to a Jarts Missile accident in 1987.
 From the backyard it sailed over the house, to the front yard and hit her with an unbelievable 23,000 lbs of pressure.
 She was killed instantly.
 This heartbroken and frustrated Father decided to fight Jarts until they were taken off the market.
 He held his ground and didn't give up til it was done.